leotiger/lingua-forge/README.md

 # Lingua Forge

-> **Version 2.6.8 — stable, open for testing.**
+> **Version 2.6.8 — stable, in production, open for integration.**
-> This release is considered stable and suitable for production use.
-Bug reports, compatibility reports, and pull requests are very welcome.
+> This release is stable and already running production sites.
+It's no longer primarily about testing — the plugin has proven itself in real use — and the focus now is integration: other plugins/themes hooking into Lingua Forge's translation, routing, and SEO layers.
+Bug reports, compatibility reports, integration hooks requests, and pull requests are very welcome.

 > **A note on WordPress.org.**
 > Multilingual support is a fundamental need for any publishing platform.
 Gutenberg's name honours Johannes Gutenberg not merely for inventing the printing press, but for making the dissemination of knowledge possible at scale — a mission that stops at a language boundary if the platform does not natively cross it.
 We believe first-class multilingual support belongs in WordPress Core and in Gutenberg itself, not perpetually deferred to a third-party plugin ecosystem.